simplecontainer/smr/README.md

 ===========

 > [!WARNING]
 > The project is not stable yet.
-Use it on your own responsibility.
+Releases and major changes are introduced often.

 This is a quick start tutorial for getting a simple container up and running.